seyhanp/seyhan/docs/index.md

 ## Modules

 ### Stock
-You can trace all your goods' transactions, and also the profit or loss stemming from these processes.
+You can trace all the transactions of your goods, and also the profit or loss stemming from your operations.

 ### Contact
 With the help of this module, you can chronously follow the running accounts of your buyers and sellers.
 You can hold your contacts' debt and credit info in different currencies.